LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 !!! tip "What to do if the Pod becomes useless?"
     - Be sure to [break the sound card connection](#what-do-you-do-to-stop-a-screaming-pod) before discarding the Pod - it will scream after 80 hours, if not sooner.
     - Be sure to move the old Pod far away before attempting to pair a new Pod.
+        - You can put the old Pod in the microwave to shield it while pairing the new one - be sure to take it out before you start the microwave
+        - Breaking the connection to the sound card does **not** deactivate the Pod communications - it only stops the noise